msiviero/stream-utils/README.md

 npm i @msiviero/stream-utils
 ```

+## Installation

-Typedocs with full documentation at https://msiviero.github.io/stream-utils
+Typedocs with full documentation and examples are available at https://msiviero.github.io/stream-utils

 ## Samples